Matt Coronato: Early life

-Coronato was born on November 14, 2002, in Huntington, New York to parents Samantha and Richard.
+Coronato was born on November 14, 2002, in Huntington, New York to parents Samantha and Richard, and grew up in Greenlawn, New York.
 He was born into an athletic family as his father played college lacrosse at the College of the Holy Cross and his younger brother Jake also played hockey.
 Coronato became interested in ice hockey after attending a New York Islanders game as a child.
+Coronato is of Italian descent.

 Playing career

 Amateur

 Growing up in New York, Coronato played six seasons with the Long Island Royals in the Long Island Amateur Hockey League before entering prep school programs.
-He joined the New Jersey Colonials U14 program for the 2016–17 season where he ranked second on the team after accumulating 18 goals and 29 assists for 27 points through 21 games.
+He joined the New Jersey Colonials U14 program for the 2016–17 season where he ranked second on the team after accumulating 18 goals and 29 assists for 47 points through 21 games.
 Coronato then played with the Long Island Gulls for the 2017–18 season while also winning a New York Catholic State Championship as a Sophomore for St. Anthony’s High School in 2018.
 For the 2018-2019 season, he enrolled in the Salisbury School in Connecticut.
 While attending the Salisbury School, Coronato announced his commitment to play for Harvard University.
 He was also drafted by the Chicago Steel of the United States Hockey League (USHL) in their 2018 Futures Draft.